syncfusion-content/php-docs/PHP/RTE/Overview.md

 ---
 layout: post
-title: OverView of the RichTextEditor
+title: OverView of the RichTextEditor | Syncfusion
 description: OverView of the RichTextEditor
 platform: php
 control: RichTextEditor